Payroll & Finance

 The Definitive Guide to Payroll Giving

-It’s a little known fact that individual charitable donations are eligible for tax credits.
-Individuals can claim a 33.33% tax credit for all donations over $5 to an IRD approved donee.
-So what might this look like?
-Well, if you donate $100 to a registered charity, you can claim back $33.33 in tax, essentially meaning the taxman covers the remaining $33.33 to your chosen charity!
+Individuals can claim a 33.33% tax credit for all donations over $5 to an Inland Revenue approved donee.
+For example, if you donate $100 to a registered charity, you can claim back $33.33, essentially meaning the taxman covers the remaining $33.33 to your chosen charity!
+Popular crowdfunding websites, like Givealittle, will show if pages are approved for the credit.

-Typically it’s a bit of a process to claim your tax credit – you have to complete an IR526 (a Tax Credit Claim Form) and send it to IRD with your donation receipt(s) and then wait for them to process the credit.
+Typically, it’s a bit of a process to claim your tax credit – you have to complete an IR526 (a Tax Credit Claim Form) and send it to Inland Revenue with your donation receipt(s) and then wait for them to process the credit.

 What is Payroll Giving?

 Payroll Giving is a scheme where employers can allow their staff to donate to charities directly through their payroll system.
 It’s a seamless way for employees to give back to their chosen charity while automatically redeeming their tax credit in the process.
-It’s also a great, low-cost way for charities who often have stretched resources to gradually fundraise.
+Here are a few more benefits:

 Your employees’ responsibilities when joining payroll giving